 Advisors will offer remote and virtual advising through email, phone and MS Teams.
 Your advisors will respond to emails and phone calls from you.
 It may take a bit of time but they will be with you.
 Scheduling for face-to-face appointments is being developed and will be announced once set.

 For the time being, face-to-face advising appointments are temporarily suspended.
 Drop-in advising services are temporarily suspended.
 Workshops and advising events are postponed.
 We will notify all students when in-person activities are re-established.

 Whom do I contact with questions or issues?

 Please contact your advisor directly.
-Your academic advisor information is on your homepage of Advising Works.
 You can contact them through the links below.